KrishivPiduri/CourseWebsite/module-2/1-kubernetes-install.md

 *Depending on your network configurations, you might want to change `--pod-network-cidr.` For most people, though, this should do the job.

-Initialize worker node: At the end of the execution of the kubeadm init command, there will be a long command for you to copy.
+## Initialize worker node:
+At the end of the execution of the kubeadm init command, there will be a long command for you to copy.
 Just paste that and run it on any other computer to make it a worker node.
+If you wish to use one node as both the master and a worker, run this command on the master node..
 Note that you might have to change the IP address on the command.